elunna/nerfhack-changelog/README.md

 * Gehennom has been dramatically shortened to 5-7 levels.
 * All the demon lairs have been removed.
 * The fake wizard levels have been removed.
-* The wizard's tower levels have been moved out of Gehennom to the main dungeon right below Medusa's Island.
+* The wizard's tower levels have been moved out of Gehennom and extracted to their own branch (xNetHack/EvilHack)
 * The portal to the wizard's tower has been moved to a random castle tower and changed to a stair up.
 * Some of the maze levels in gehennom have been trimmed out, most of the level generation is cave-like.
 * All hell fill levels are either hot or cold.
+* Disabled the ice/water levels in Gehennom.

 ### Sokoban